 Conclusions: Glacier Express vs local Swiss trains

 As you might get from above, the cons of riding the local Swiss train vs the Glacier Express were not big issues for us.
-We were happy to be flexible and travel when we wanted for less.
+We were happy to be flexible and travel when we wanted, for less money.
 In the end, we really enjoyed the Glacier Express route from St. Moritz to Zermatt because:

 - The view and scenery is the same